fnproject/tutorials/ContainerAsFunction/README.md

 1. Define the FN_REGISTRY environment variable to point the Fn server to where it should pull function images from.
 If using the default Docker Hub registry you just need to specify your docker user id:

    ![](images/userinput.png)
    >```
-   > export FN_REGISTRY=&lt;yourdockerid&gt;
+   > export FN_REGISTRY=<your-docker-id>
    >```

-2. Start the Fn server using the `fn` cli:
+2. If it isn't already running, start the Fn server using the `fn` cli:

    ![](images/userinput.png)
    >```